joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Interface Segregation Principle.md

 -  you should separate the interface into logical pieces, based on the needs of the consumers.

 can be considered a sub-set, or more specific form of the [[Single Reponsibility Principle]]

+## why

+The use of this principle helps to prevent confusion and also helps to cut down on semantic coupling-the idea that a developer has to know the specific implementation of the class to use it correctly.
 ### obs

 - In c# we can inheritance for interfaces just like we can use for class